mingfengwan/questionable-leetcode-solutions/README.md

 # Questionable LeetCode Solutions
 LeetCode Solutions that I believe to be sub-optimal.
-This repository is incomplete and subject to change (whenever I have time)

 ## Count number of nodes in a complete Binary Tree
 - [LeetCode link](https://leetcode.com/problems/count-complete-tree-nodes/)